This is the multi-page printable view of this section. Click here to print.

 2 - How-to guides

-The user can input the necessary information for the Config Inspection service and create the service by selecting detailed options through the Samsung Cloud Platform Console.
+The user can enter the required information for the Config Inspection service through the Samsung Cloud Platform Console, select detailed options, and create the service.

-To create and use the Config Inspection service in the Samsung Cloud Platform Console, authentication key creation is required in advance.
+To create and use the Config Inspection service on the Samsung Cloud Platform Console, a prior authentication key generation is required.

 - The expiration period of the authentication key is up to 365 days.

-- To create an authentication key with no expiration date, it must be created as permanent.
+- To create an authentication key without an expiration date, you must create it permanently.

 You can create and use the Config Inspection service in the Samsung Cloud Platform Console.